Information for Freshman Applicants

 Educational Opportunity Program (EOP) students may be requested to complete and submit additional academic and financial application materials.

-- Mail to: Binghamton University, Office of Undergraduate Admissions, PO BOX 6001, Binghamton, NY 13902-6001
+By mail: Binghamton University, Office of Undergraduate Admissions, PO Box 6001, Binghamton, NY 13902-6001

 - Scan and e-mail: email@example.com